olivermaerz/sigsegsec/ocvdetect/README.md

 It uses the Raspberry Pi Camera Module (make sure to enable the camera via `raspi-config` - if you have not already done so)

-The first time download config and model: "MobileNet-SSD v2"  Version "2018_03_29" from https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API and copy to the `models` sub directory.
+The first time download both 'config' and 'model': "MobileNet-SSD v2"  Version "2018_03_29" from https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API and copy to the `models` sub directory.
 Then untar/unpack the model file so you end up with the files like this: